-KLEIN was a real scholartist experiment, which started at mine and Pia Euro’s gallery course in the Visual Culture MA program at Aalto University.
+Gallery KLEIN was my gallery experiment, which started at mine and Pia Euro’s gallery course in the Visual Culture MA program at Aalto University.
 This suitcase gallery which traveled with me wherever I gave speeches and lectures, was as real as possible with openings, artist statements and webpages.
 Most exhibitions are seen by approximately 100 viewers but the interesting thing with KLEIN was that people spent more time watching the art works.
 I remember from my old days as a ‘real gallerist’ that most visitors to ‘real’ galleries just walk in, turn their head and write their name in the guestbook, and then they go out, heading for the next one.
 Among many others, KLEIN exhibited Jean-Francois Paquay (Belgium), Elham Rahmati (Iran/Italy), Anna Korotkova (Russia/Finland), Sinem Kayacan (Turkey/Finland) and Melinda Abercrombie (US).
 With Taina Rajanti we finished the gallery with a performance act: we left it in Berlin, in the park close to the angel, together with a message (please adopt this gallery if you feel like it).
 I was lucky to be able to announce the existence of the gallery in Art Pulse, and the exhitions traveled to e.g. Riga, Saldus, Bratislava and Warsaw.
 KLEIN was also one of the official exhibition spaces showing the winners of the Nordic dance film competition 60secondsdance in 2015.

 “What is Black Aesthetics?
 What is the intellectuality of civil rights movements?
 Do spiritual leaders have an impact on arts and artists?”
 Performance (and screening) with Khaled Ramadan.
-April 11.
+April 11, 2014.
 Studio Linnunlaulu / Kallio Kunsthalle.
 We boxed with Khaled, watched Muhammad Ali film clips and talked about our experiences of being with the skins etc. we are born with.

-“A Critique of Max Ryynänen’s Performance at Experimental Event 2014″.
+“A Critique of Max Ryynänen’s Performance at Experimental Event 2014“.
 EXPERIMENTAL EVENT 3.
 October.
 Pori, Finland.
 I wrote about my writing act (text on the wall) at the same time as it happened.
 10 minute performance.

 “Written lecture” at EXPERIMENTAL EVENT 2.
 October 4-5 2012.
 Pori, Finland.
 In this 10 minute performance I wrote about and reflected (in Sei Shonagon spirit) on Sei Shonagon’s The Pillow Book, which is full of fast impressions.

 Dancer.
 Drive or Die, Kaapelitehdas Helsinki 1994 Autumn, Coreographer Ari Numminen, Director Kari Heiskanen.
 14 performances.
 Production: Theatre Academy and Finnish Broadcasting Company YLE (TV1).
-Here I was still thinking what the heck am I doing here, and I did not find the path to think about scholart, but I have a feeling that something happened, which then developed into this.

 OTHER (CURATION, MANUSCRIPTS)

 Exhibition on kitsch, kitschy art, and art commenting kitsch at Pori University Consortium together with working group Anni Venäläinen, Kati Heljakka, Sampo Laaksonen, and Jukka Juhala.
 November.
+2008.

 Perjantai.
 Short movie.
 Manuscript with Panu Heikkilä.
 Director: Panu Heikkilä.
 Actors: Ville Haapasalo, Johannes Brotherus.
 Production: Hanna Haaslahti.
 Fantomatico, Helsinki.
-AVEK / The Finnish Broadcasting Company YLE. http://www.fantomatico.org/perjantai/FRIDAY.pdf
+AVEK / The Finnish Broadcasting Company YLE.
+2003. http://www.fantomatico.org/perjantai/FRIDAY.pdf

-March 28 – April 24.
+March 28 – April 24 2003.
 In gallery manifesto against the Iraqi war at the exhibition The Right to Strike First Club.
 Pio Diaz~Exhibition Space.
 Gothersgade 105, Copenhagen. http://www.kopenhagen.dk/fileadmin/oldsite/presse/presse2003/1_3/strike.htm

 “Rentoutumiskasetin teksti / Text till avslappningskassett”.
 Published in Kontur 2003: 5.
 3. Svensk översättning Trygve Söderling.
 With music (by Jani Sund) on Youtube.